aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-puppet/400-writing_your_manifest/300-share_your_portfolios.md

 +++
-title = "Defining a portfolio share" weight = 300
+title = "Share your Portfolios" weight = 300
 +++